 You can't submerge it in water or expose it to sun for at least two weeks, though, so if you get it in the summer, fun will be strictly curtailed.
 Be prepared to treat your foot tattoo like a fussy baby that curtails a lot of the stuff you like doing for a while.

-That glorious fresh look just after you've had it done and the bruising and redness (yes, those happen, it's like your foot's been beaten up) have faded?
+That glorious fresh look just after you've had your tattoo done and the bruising and redness have faded?
 That doesn't last.
 A lot of the ink from an initial application will gradually wash off, wear off, or rub off — and scabs will form over the healing skin that take ink with them, too.
-Chances are, you're going to have to go in for a redo: but the good news is that, if a reputable tattoo parlor has done your tattoo, they'll do touch-ups for free.
+Chances are, you're going to have to go in for a redo.
+But the good thing is, if a reputable tattoo parlor has done your tattoo, they'll do touch-ups for free.
 (And no, it won't hurt any less the second time.)

 The aforementioned scabs need to stay in place until they flake off on their own.
 Otherwise, if you pick them, they'll take a bunch of ink with them, and you'll be left shoving your foot at your significant other saying "I MADE IT PATCHY I AM A BAD PERSON."